arcticoder/warp-bubble-optimizer/README.md

 python metric_backreaction_analysis.py
 ```

-This demonstrates the exact backreaction factor β = 1.9443254780147017 and systematic parameter optimization.
+This demonstrates the approximate backreaction factor β = 1.9443254780147017 and systematic parameter optimization.

 ### 3. Symbolic Analysis of Enhancement Factors